School of International Studies (Wenzhou Medical University)

-Wenzhou Medical College (WMC, 温州医学院 (Wenzhou Yixue Yuan)), under the auspices of the School of International Studies, runs the International Medical School program.
+The School of International Studies is a school within Wenzhou Medical University.
+It operates medical degree programs for foreign students.

 History

 Since the inception of the English-Medium Medical programs in China (circa 2006), a new school was added to the WMC - the School of International Studies (SIS) - which has a unique character required to match the unique task of training international students as future medical doctors as stipulated by the Ministry of Education.
 It is charged with running the International Medical School (IMS) and the Confucius Center at Burapha University (Thailand).
 Currently the student body consists of over 400 students, with a diversity comprising more than 40 nationalities.

-Campuses

-The International Medical School is administratively based at the Chashan campus, located in the University Town (高教园区).
-Student instruction is also carried out at the Chashan campus for the students' preliminary 3 years.
-In the course of the fourth year, the students are moved to the "Old Campus" at Xuéyuàn Lù (学院路), which is in the vicinity of the school's various affiliated teaching hospitals.